Be Classy: The Unwritten Rules of Croquet Etiquette

 Scenario 1: You Disagree with a Referee's Call

-The rule here is absolute.
-"Never argue with the referee, ever," Mary states firmly.
+"Never argue with the referee, ever," Mary says.
 "Whether they've made the worst call in history, they're the referee, and you accept it."
 If you wish to understand the decision, the correct protocol is to wait until after the game is over.
 "You can go and say, 'Look, I'm just interested.
 Would you mind explaining to me why that was a fault?'
 But you don't argue on the court."

 Scenario 2: A Contentious Shot or Difficult Opponent